The US, Iran seem to signal a desire to avoid further conflicts - The Media Times

 “I urge the Iraqi factions to be deliberate, patient and not to start military action,” said Sadr, whom Washington has long regarded as an Iranian ally.

-U.S. Vice President Mike Pence told CBS News in an interview that the United States was receiving “encouraging intelligence that Iran is sending messages” to its allied militias not to attack U.S. targets.
+U.S. Vice President Mike Pence told CBS News in an interview that the United States was receiving “encouraging intelligence that Iran is sending messages” to its allied militants not to attack U.S. targets.

-But Army General Mark Milley, the chairman of the US Joint Chiefs of Staff, said he and others in the military “fully expect” Iranian-backed Shiite militia groups to carry out attacks against directed forces from the US and US Iraq and Syria.
+But Army General Mark Milley, the chairman of the US Army General Staff, said he and others in the military “fully expect” Iranian-backed Shiite militia groups to carry out attacks against directed forces from the US to Iraq and Syria.

 Two missiles dropped Wednesday in the heavily fortified Green Zone in Baghdad, causing no casualties, the Iraqi military said.
 There was no immediate claim of responsibility.